 Problem #2: Where’s Google Play when you need it?

 In China, where Android commands over 86 percent of the smartphone market, the experience of purchasing an app is quite different than it is in the US or EU.
 There is no single app store with the breadth or market share of the Google Play Store; instead, there are hundreds of smaller stores, and each functions as its own ad network (many provide attribution as well).

-One of the largest stores, Tencent App Gem, has 700m monthly users on its WeChat messaging app.
-Others, like D.cn (Dang Le in Chinese), focus on a specific vertical - in this case, games.
+One of the largest stores, Tencent App Gem, has 700 million monthly users on its WeChat messaging app.
+Others, like D.cn (Dang Le in Chinese), focus on a specific vertical (in this case, games).
 This can be problematic for international companies because getting into each app store requires its own infrastructure, meaning extra time-consuming work to build individual APKs for each one.
 In addition to the work it takes to customize an app for each store, the attribution data that then filters in is scattered, making it near-impossible to view your data in a single dashboard.
-Imagine trying to get an overview of your best performing creative assets when you have six or fifty or two hundred dashboards to look at - not especially user-friendly.
+Imagine trying to get an overview of your best-performing creative assets when you have six or fifty or two hundred dashboards to look at — not especially user-friendly.

 Adjust’s support for mobile attribution in China comes with an APK duplicator.
 For international companies, this means a single, one-time SDK integration with Adjust that automatically builds a new APK for you when you need it.
 This means that you set up all of your events once, and then Adjust tracks every campaign you run without filling your plate with heavy, backend work.